d-bl/GroundForge/Recursion-steps.md

 The [recursive] page uses a thread diagram as pair diagram to create another thread diagram.
 It does so at most two times.
 Even with so few steps larger dimensions could quickly overwhelm a browser, while you need larger dimensions to see the full pattern.

-Batch execution is faster, doesn't make a fuss if it takes a while and allows as many recursion steps as your system can handle.
-Downside: it requires a few hoops to jump through: install an environment to execute JavaScript without a browser and two function calls.
+Off-line execution is faster, doesn't make a fuss if it takes a while, allows you to abort at your own discretion and allows as many recursion steps as your system can handle.
+Downside: it requires a few hoops to jump through: install an environment to execute JavaScript without a browser and get familiar with two or three function calls.

 <sub>_[Table of contents generated with markdown-toc](http://ecotrust-canada.github.io/markdown-toc/)_</sub>